-After completing the setup in AAD and SCP, let’s verify if the principal propagation works correctly.
+After completing the setup in Azure AD and BTP, let’s verify if the principal propagation works correctly.
 For testing purposes, we’ll use Postman to simulate the frontend web app.
 At a later point it is planned to enhance this blog and the associated GitHub repository with a code sample for a web application in Azure which essentially performs the same requests.

 Download, install and start Postman, and execute the following steps: